 Eat Tapas!
 (And all the other food)

 Are you really in Spain if you don’t eat Tapas?!
 And it isn’t hard to find either.
 Practically every bar and cafe will have a selection of hot and cold Tapas available, and being by the ocean you can guarantee a range of seafood options.
 And the beauty of Tapas is that you can order as many as you like and nobody thinks you are being greedy!
-Try everything!
+Keep a look out for Tapas Bars are you are exploring and try everything!

 Go to a Flamenco Restaurant